 Shelley Brown, FCPA, FCA, ICD.D, CM – Saskatoon.
 Public accounting career started in Calgary with Clarkson Gordon; ended in Vancouver with Deloitte, on whose Board she sat for 12 years.
 Service to CA profession included President of the Institute of Chartered Accountants of Saskatchewan, member of CICA Board of Governors for ten years, and being first Chair of CPA Canada.
 Since retiring from public accounting appointed to Accounting Standards Oversight Council and boards of three public companies, and continues on academic and other not-for-profit boards.
 Honoured with FCPA designation from Saskatchewan, Alberta, BC and Ontario; with Lifetime Achievement Awards from Saskatchewan and BC; and with Order of Canada membership.
 Term ends 2024.

 Paul Cherry, FCPA, FCA,OC was seconded by Coopers & Lybrand to be the first Chief Accountant of the Ontario Securities Commission in 1987.
 In Canada, He chaired the Emerging Issues Committee and the Accounting Standards Board.
 Internationally, he served as a Canadian member of the International Accounting Standards Committee (IASC) for seven years and was founding chair of the IASC Standing Interpretations Committee for four years.
 Recognized as a Fellow by the institutes in Ontario and New Brunswick.
-Awarded with ICAO Award of Outstanding Merit, Office of the Order of Canada and Queen Elizabeth II Diamond Jubilee Medal.
+Awarded with ICAO Award of Outstanding Merit, Officer of the Order of Canada and Queen Elizabeth II Diamond Jubilee Medal.
 Term ends 2026.

 David Chiang, CPA, CA, CMC – Vancouver.
 Currently Director of Ethics at one of Canada’s national accounting firms.
 Previously, he held senior management and executive positions at CPABC, ACL Services Ltd, and CUE Datawest.
 In the community, David has served on various public sector boards including the BC College of Social Workers, Langara College and Community Living BC, as well as various volunteer roles with the accounting and legal regulators.
 Term ends 2024.